The town of Livadia is an interesting place, where stories of Greek mythology are still told today, as in many other regions in Greece.

-Here you can learn about a Myth, in the town of Livadia.
+Here you can learn about a Greek Myth, related to the town of Livadia.

-Sophia (a former teacher at Omilo) is living in Livadia, a town close to Arachova and Delphi, at two hours drive from Athens.
+Sophia (a former teacher at Omilo) was living for 20 years in Livadia, a town close to Arachova and Delphi, at two hours drive from Athens.

-The Myth “Erkyna”, the nymph of a spring in Livadia, is very known in Livadia.
+The Greek Myth “Erkyna”, the nymph of a spring in Livadia, is very known in Livadia.

 Today, Erkyna is the name of the river that passes through Livadia.
 For many years, the river provides the energy that is needed for the development of industry, handicrafts and processing agricultural products.

-Click here to listen to Sophia who tells you the myth in her own words.
+Click here or on the picture below and listen to Sophia who tells you the myth in her own words.

 Many years ago in ancient times, a girl who was called Erkyna came to play in this area.
 She was the daughter of an architect who also was the founder of the Trofanios Oracle*.
 So she came to play with her friend Persephone.
 Persephone was the daughter of the goddess Demeter.
 One day they had brought a goose with them and as they played, they saw the goose running away and suddenly the goose fell into a hole.
 Erkyna ran after her to catch her.
 As she couldn’t reach the goose, she lifted a large stone.